Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Introduction

 \subsection{Comments on the proofs}

 Theorem~\ref{bers_pre_comp_thm_intro}, one of the main results of the paper, concerns the pre-compactness of Bers slices.
 While classical Bers slices are pre-compact in the $\PSL_2(\C)$-character variety due to compactness of normalized conformal maps \cite{Ber70,Mas70}, our setting requires a more delicate approach.
-We first define an appropriate character variety for bi-degree $(n,n)$ correspondences in Section~\ref{sec:cv}.
+We first define an appropriate character variety for bi-degree $(n,n)$ correspondences in \S~\ref{sec:cv}, and show that its \emph{regular part} is Hausdorff.
 Then, to prove pre-compactness of $\mathfrak{B}(P)$ in this character variety, we must prevent `degree drop' in the limit.
-To this end, we adapt rescaling techniques from rational dynamics to study degenerations of correspondences (Section~\ref{degenerations_sec}) and use this to rule out such degenerations in $\mathfrak{B}(P)$ (Section~\ref{pre_comp_bers_sec}).
+To this end, we adapt rescaling techniques from rational dynamics to study degenerations of correspondences (\S~\ref{degenerations_sec}) and use this to rule out such degenerations in $\mathfrak{B}(P)$ (\S~\ref{pre_comp_bers_sec}).
+Preparations from \S~\ref{char_var_subsec} also help us show that the closure $\overline{\mathfrak{B}(P)}$ lies in the Hausdorff part of the character variety for correspondences.

 It is worth mentioning that this pre-compactness result sets the stage for the dynamical investigation of the `Bers boundary' correspondences and its topology in the parameter space.